- February 28, 2018

 Let’s have this analogy:

 Jide has a phone loaded with airtime.
-He wouldn’t dial a number and not talk to the person on the other side of the phone.
-If he dials a number, he probably wants to relay any information.
-He wouldn’t let his airtime “waste” except he’s probably doing an investigation.
+He would not dial a number and not talk to the person on the other side of the phone.
+If he dials a number, he probably wants to relay a piece of information.
+He would not let his airtime “waste” consciously except he is conducting an investigation or just playing around.

 In the same vein, we shouldn’t use our appliances or utilities in such a way that demonstrates wastage.
 If we learn to use our utilities like we use airtime on our phones, there will be more efficiency and less wastage of resources and power.